ITU-BDSA23-GROUP1/Chirp/docs/report.md

 Another terminal should now be opened and navigated to the top folder "Chirp".
 Then the command 'dotnet test' should be run in this terminal which should run all our tests and give back their test results in the terminal.

 - Briefly describe what kinds of tests you have in your test suites and what they are testing.
+In our test suite we have unit-tests and UI-tests.
+Our unit-tests test our methods in

 # Ethics